Home Cocktails Ordinary Drink Boston Sour

 What is the role of egg white in a Boston Sour?

 The egg white in a Boston Sour serves to create a frothy texture and a silky mouthfeel, enhancing the overall drinking experience.
-It also helps to balance the acidity of the lemon juice with its creamy richness.
+It also helps to emulsify the ingredients, resulting in a smoother blend of flavors.

 Can I make a Boston Sour without egg white?